Who is ICS Collection Service?

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell ICS Collection Service it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
+Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease & desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.